Understanding the Climate Change Drought Connection and Its Impact

 Governments need to work with NGOs and local communities to solve drought problems in the best way.
 Their roles include:

-Policy Frameworks for Climate Adaptation: Public institutions must set regulations that protect us against climate impacts as well as reward eco-friendly actions while helping people who face severe risks.
+• Policy Frameworks for Climate Adaptation: Public institutions must establish regulations that protect us against climate impacts, reward eco-friendly actions, and help people who face severe risks.

-Funding and International Cooperation Efforts: International partnerships should help us share technical expertise while offering funding for projects that protect both people and the environment.
+• Funding and International Cooperation Efforts: International partnerships should help us share technical expertise while offering funding for projects that protect people and the environment.

 Conclusion